garvincasimir/Azure-ISO-To-VHD/readme.md

 * Update all environment variables to values that suit your needs.
 Please pay close attention to the following:
   * The resource group name you select should not already exist. __**The script will delete the resource group if it exists**__.
   * After the image is uploaded to storage, the resource group and all the resources in it are no longer needed.
 Deleting the resource group will delete the group and all resources in it.
 Please do not deploy any other resources to this group.
 Select a name that can be dedicated to this workflow.
-  * The Azure service principal used in the CLI tasks should have permissions to delete/create resource groups, managed images, storage SAS tokens and virtual machines.
+  * The Azure service principal used by the Azure CLI steps should have permissions to delete/create resource groups, managed images, storage SAS tokens and virtual machines.

 * Run your workflow